 A few years ago, as I was walking up and down the aisles of Decorex - an excellent London interiors trade show - I came across a brand called Parable Designs that made me stop dead in my tracks!

 I remember standing there, starring, mesmerized by their gorgeous array of ornate, intricate and beautifully made candles.
-I knew straight away that I wanted to know more about the brand and how they made these little wax jewels and I knew that I wanted to carry the range at Pomegranate.
+I knew straight away that I wanted to know more about the brand and how they made these little wax jewels.

 THE PARABLE DESIGNS STORY

-Parable was co-founded by Nigel Parker and his partner in work and life Amanda Barry in 2003, having collected an extensive collection of British and American vintage wallpaper rollers.
+Parable was co-founded in 2003 by Nigel Parker and his partner in work and life Amanda Barry, having collected an extensive collection of British and American vintage wallpaper rollers.
 Over 1800 rollers actually, which they started to collect in 1989 with plans to one day find a use for them.

-Eventually, having decided that they would start with a range of candles, they spent considerable time and effort on researching the provenance of the wallpaper designs and on developing techniques that would allow them to produce their collection seamlessly.
+Eventually, having decided that they would start with a range of candles, they spent considerable time and effort on researching the provenance of the wallpaper designs as well as on developing techniques that would allow them to produce their collection seamlessly.

 Nigel and Amanda decided though that, because of the intricacy and complexity of the patterns they would adapt from their wallpaper rollers, their products absolutely had to be seamless.
 They spent years perfecting and engineering one-piece moulds that would mean they could reproduce the beautiful and delicate patterns in one piece, with no seams.